santacml/santacml.github.io/projects/studentgroups.md

 The CEAS Tribunal can be thought of as the Engineering-specific Student Government (every college has a Tribunal).
 This group is unique on our campus and nationally as they run the career fair, a huge event attracting more than 2,000 students every semester.
 Because of this, the group is quite large and can afford a large number of other events to benefit the student body.

 I was able to serve as Technology chair, where I made small updates to [the website](https://tribunal.uc.edu), which uses drupal with a custom theme as a backend.
 My larger objective was an overhaul to the career fair sign-in page.
 When students come to the fair, they sign-in on some old laptops we have.
 Because so many students come, the page needs to be _fast_, and fault-tolerant.
 I'm happy to say the new page I created works extremely well and saves the data entered.
+Additionally, I also made an RSVP page so that students can sign up before coming to the fair, streamlining the process further.

 I also served as Chief of Staff, which is a kind of VP-level position.
 The position was new, so a lot of what I did was trying to figure out the identity of what it would do.
-Mostly, however, I spent a lot of time figuring out what direction the group will go in and spending time in meetings voting on bills.
+Honestly, I did not do a whole lot!
+I tried a few projects, but they never really panned out.
+This experience was invaluable as it was my first time really trying to "manage" other people.
+I got to see the management point of view early on, and fail at it, which I've grown from.

 #### Student Government